How to Install CI Fuzz Locally for Initial Project Setup

 In order to test your code with CI Fuzz you need to install our Suite.
 You will be provided with a distribution independent installer named something like: ci-installer-<version>-linux

-Just execute this installer and it will ask you to enter your sudo password.
+Just execute this installer (as a normal user) and it will ask you to enter your sudo password.
 You can also install it with root privileges, but then symbolic links to the software will be created in /root/bin:

 The installer is interactive and will guide you through some additional settings.
 Per default, it will install the CI Suite in a sub-directory of /opt/ like /opt/ci-release-<version>/ and create symbolic links in $HOME/bin.
 To use the installed software without using the full path, you can add one of these directories to your PATH environment.
 Open the suitable configuration file, like ~/.profile and add the following line.